-Although it does feel like a lifetime ago now, I wanted to write an honest review about travelling via the Eurostar with a disabled child.
+Although it feels like a lifetime ago, I wanted to write an honest review about travelling via Eurostar with a disabled child.

 Travel by Eurostar

-Most people from the UK and Europe have heard of the Eurostar, it is a train that connects London with Europe and you can reach Lille Europe in less than two hours.
-You can also connect with the same train at Ashford International.
-This was what we decided to do, as we thought it would be easier than train-hopping to London (how wrong we were) when we spent over three hours in traffic, due to an accident on the M25 motorway.
+Most people from the UK and Europe have heard of the Eurostar, a train connecting London with Europe, and you can reach Lille, Europe, in less than two hours.
+When we travelled pre-pandemic, we departed from Ashford International station, as we thought it would be easier than train-hopping to London (how wrong we were) when we spent over three hours in traffic due to an accident on the M25 motorway.
 Not a great start to our trip.
 Unfortunately, for the time being (if not forever), Eurostar is not currently departing from Ashford; you will have to leave from London.

-The great thing about the Eurostar is their website is very informative regarding special needs and disability travel.
+The great thing about Eurostar is their website is very informative regarding special needs and disability travel.
 They’ve recently updated all the assistance information.
 You can book wheelchair seats with a companion seat.
-As we were a family of four and our son could leave his wheelchair we didn’t want to take a wheelchair assigned space from someone else.
-This meant no ramp access in our selected cabin.
+As we were a family of four and our son could leave his wheelchair, we didn’t want to take a wheelchair-assigned space from someone else, which meant no ramp access in our selected cabin.

 Booking Special Assistance

-Booking special assistance isn’t as easy as it would be with an airline.
-I only found out on our return journey that you don’t need to book, you can turn up on the day and if they have space, they will do it.
+Booking special assistance isn’t as easy as with an airline.
+I only found out on our return journey that you don’t need to book, you can turn up on the day, and if they have space, they will do it.
 You can use the contact form online; however, they suggest you call the special assistance line at least 48 hours before travelling, even if just for advice.
 I tried every day for two weeks and never got through.
-Apparently they were experiencing a high level of calls.
-It was never booked (wish we had).
+They were experiencing a high level of calls.
+It was never booked (I wish we had).

-The staff were excellent during the security process, they didn’t rush us and asked questions to my daughter without making it obvious or feeling like it was an interrogation.
-They asked if he could leave the wheelchair and we said yes, so they could filter his cushion through the scanner.
-I know for permanent wheelchair users this would be a pat-down.
+The staff were excellent during the security process; they didn’t rush us and asked my daughter questions without making it obvious or feeling like an interrogation.
+They asked if he could leave the wheelchair, and we said yes, so they could filter his cushion through the scanner.
+I know for permanent wheelchair users, this would be a pat-down.

-There was no one around as we embarked (right word?) at Ashford International.
-I was expecting to see at least a couple of official-looking people in suits, but no one.
-It felt like getting on a normal train from Guildford.
+As we embarked at Ashford International, no one was around.
+I expected to see at least a few official-looking people in suits, but no one.
+It felt like getting on a standard train from Guildford.

-Eurostar allows you seat selection at the time of booking and you can make changes afterwards, as we changed our return journey from the front of the carriage to the back.
-It does sell out and if you don’t book when trains became available there is less of a selection.
+Eurostar allows you seat selection at the time of booking, and you can make changes afterwards, as we changed our return journey from the front of the carriage to the back.
+It does sell out, and if you didn’t book when trains became available, there is less selection.
 Our return journey didn’t offer much choice.

-Seating allocations means nothing to most people, they see it as a normal train and seat where ever they like.
-So if you book a nice right-hand side, forward-facing seat be prepared that someone might be sitting in it.
+Seating allocations mean nothing to most people; they see it as a standard train and sit wherever they like.
+So if you book a nice right-hand side, forward-facing seat, be prepared that someone might be sitting in it.
 Someone was sitting in our seats on our outward journey on the previous three trips.

-It can feel pretty intense, especially as I booked a table of four so we could all sit together to help my son with his needs and a group of girls were sat there.
-Luckily there were four seats free at the back (obviously their proper seats) and we squeezed into them.
-Had I paid more for a table or had we had a direct train, I would have asked them to swap as it was frustrating and it’s not like we had time to argue.
+It can feel pretty intense, especially as I booked a table of four so we could all sit together to help my son with his needs, and a group of girls were sitting there.
+Luckily, four seats were accessible at the back (obviously their proper seats), and we squeezed into them.
+Had I paid more for a table or had a direct train, I would have asked them to swap as it was frustrating, and it’s not like we had time to argue.

 My family don’t know the meaning of travelling light!
-We had three nights in Disneyland Paris and my 12-year-old daughter had packed for a week!
-The great thing about the Eurostar is that there isn’t really a baggage allowance as such.
-Obviously you can only carry so much but I think they allow up to two pieces per adult, as long as no more than 85cm long, which meant one large suitcase between three of us and a medium suitcase for our daughter, plus a wheelchair and various backpacks.
-A kind gentleman helped us on with the wheelchair as we threw all the suitcases on (literally).
+We had three nights in Disneyland Paris, and my 12-year-old daughter had packed for a week!
+The great thing about Eurostar is that you aren’t as restricted as you are if you travel by air.
+You can only carry so much, but I think they allow up to two pieces per adult, as long as no more than 85cm long, which meant one large suitcase between the three of us and a medium suitcase for our daughter, plus a wheelchair and various backpacks.
+A kind gentleman helped us with the wheelchair as we threw all the suitcases on (literally).
 Children are allowed one suitcase and one backpack.

 Lille Europe to Lille Flandres Transfer

-You used to be able to change trains at Lille Europe within an hour or two.
-Now you have to walk 10 minutes to another station, you have to walk to Lille Flandres which was easy to reach.
-Quite scary seeing police with machine guns standing over you, they pretty much walk beside you, behind you, it felt a little intimidating, although for our safety.
-We queued for about five minutes for the train platform to open and we were one of the first on the train.
-I would say our biggest issue with both trains was no storage for wheelchairs or pushchairs.
-We placed his wheelchair with our luggage but on arriving at Marne La Vallee someone had moved it, that caused us a great deal of anxiety as a guard or official man in a shirt was telling us to leave while people were trying to get on.
+Our biggest issue with both trains was no storage for wheelchairs or pushchairs.
+We placed his wheelchair with our luggage, but someone had moved it on arriving at Marne La Vallee, which caused us a great deal of anxiety as a guard or official man in a shirt told us to leave while people were trying to get on.
 One lady grew distressed as a group of girls trying to get on the train pushed her daughters out of the way.
-They were very little, so I understand her frustration.
+They were tiny, so I understand her frustration.
 If they’d let us off first, they would have had plenty of room for their luggage etc.

 Arriving at Marne La Vallee

-Once we had gathered our luggage, we made our way upstairs to the Disney Luggage Service, to had over our suitcases and collect our tickets.
+Once we had gathered our luggage, we headed upstairs to the Disney Luggage Service to hand over our suitcases and collect our tickets.
 It can be quite a wait, so bear that in mind.
-We waited for 10 – 15 minutes so not too bad.
+We waited for 10 – 15 minutes, so not too bad.
 As we had an indirect train, it wasn’t taken directly from the train as the direct one does.
-We paid £60 for the upgrade to be able to drop our luggage off and collect our park tickets.
+We paid £60 (this has now increased) for the upgrade to drop our luggage off and collect our park tickets.
 This can only be done if you stay at a Disney onsite or partner hotel (exclusions apply).

-Our return journey was a direct train to Ashford, using the luggage service meant that we dropped our luggage off at our hotel’s luggage store, took our token and headed into the park for the day.
-When we arrived at the train station we had to go up to the first floor, at least 40 minutes before departure to collect our luggage.
+Our return journey was a direct train to Ashford; using the luggage service meant we dropped our luggage off at our hotel’s luggage store, took our token and headed into the park for the day.
+When we arrived at the train station, we had to go up to the first floor to collect our luggage at least 40 minutes before departure.

-After we collected our luggage which was right by the entrance to the Eurostar check-in desk, unlike the England side.
-A lady told us we had priority boarding and to walk around the queue.
-This very extremely awkward to us as everyone didn’t seem to appreciate the jump but do it!
+After we collected our luggage right by the entrance to the Eurostar check-in desk, unlike on the England side, a lady told us we had priority boarding and to walk around the queue.
+This felt highly awkward to us as everyone didn’t seem to appreciate the queue jump but do it!